Year 5 2025 - 2026

 Maths

-We will continue to deepen our understanding of fractions, decimals and percentages.
+We will continue to deepen our understanding of fractions, decimals and percentages, understanding how to add and subtract fractions and to multiply fractions by a whole number.
 We will explore formal methods of multiplication.
 We will study 3D shapes and learn how to identify them from 2D representations.
 We will explore angles and measurements.

 Later in the term, we will be focusing on geometry and will be spending some time exploring shapes and angles.
 We will be classifying and identifying regular and irregular 2D and 3D shapes and exploring quadrilaterals.
 We will also look at how to measure angles.
 We will then study statistics and create tables and graphs from data.